Hirsutoid Papilloma (Pearly Penile Papules)

 Hirsutoid Papilloma vs Genital Warts

-PPP are often mistaken for genital warts, but they are very different:
+PPP are often mistaken for genital warts or other penile conditions, but they are very different:

 | Feature | Hirsutoid Papilloma (PPP) | Genital Warts |